justiniver/justiniver/README.md

 # `Welcome to my GitHub`

-- Currently, I am a sophomore pursuing CS 🧑‍💻 + Math 🧮  @ Northeastern University 🇺🇸
+- Currently, I am an incoming sophomore pursuing CS 🧑‍💻 + Math 🧮  @ Northeastern University 🇺🇸
-- I am a Teaching Assistant 👨‍🏫 for Discrete Structures 🎲
+- Last semester, I was a Teaching Assistant 👨‍🏫 for Discrete Structures 🎲
 - I like math and code, hence my major and this profile ❗️